Medical Cannabis South Africa.

 This trial is for those South Africans who would like to explore the option of using cannabis to treat chronic pain.

-If you would like to apply to participate in this trial study then PLEASE CLICK HERE.
+If you would like to apply to participate in this trial study then please make use of the contact form below.